louisch/wacc_23/doc/compiler-spec.md

   Constructor takes given ParseTree and internally constructs AST.

-### AST (Interface)
+### AST (Abstract class)
+Base AST class will extend BasicParserBaseVisitor<AST>.
+This way, ANTLR's methods can be used.
-ASTs for Statements, Expressions etc. need to be written to implement this interface.
+ASTs for Statements, Expressions etc. need to be written to extend AST.
 Any compound ASTs (ASTs which have other ASTs nested in them) should have fields of the nested ASTs in them.
 - Check()